Annie John

 049 |a LEOA

-1001 |a Kincaid, Jamaica.
+1001 |a Kincaid, Jamaica. |0 http://id.loc.gov/authorities/names/n83151180

-24510|a Annie John /|c Jamaica Kincaid.
+24510 |a Annie John / |c Jamaica Kincaid.

 250 |a 1st pbk. ed.

-260 |a New York :|b Farrar, Straus, and Giroux,|c 1997, c1985.
+2641 |a New York : |b Farrar, Straus, and Giroux, |c 1997.

-300 |a 148 p. ;|c 21 cm.
+300 |a 148 pages ; |c 21 cm

 500 |a Originally published in 1985.